 These bags from Elvis & Kresse are made from decommissioned fire-hose, didn’t most boys dream of being firemen?
 Perhaps this could be the next best thing.

-I’m sure that we’ll be arranging many post lockdown celebrations, which is why one of these classic timeless bar accessories or artisan drink kits will make the perfect gift for any social butterfly dad.
+I’m sure that we’ll be arranging many celebrations throughout the year, which is why one of these classic timeless bar accessories or artisan drink kits will make the perfect gift for any social butterfly dad.

 Crafting your own beer or gin is an exceptional skill and there is nothing like serving your own homemade brew.
 Make your dad the hero of the day with one of these home craft drink kits.